aws-samples/amazon-dynamodb-labs/content/hands-on-labs/backups/schedule-backup.md

 ![Scheduled Backup 6](/images/hands-on-labs/backup/sched_backup_6.png)

-*Note: Currently cold storage isn't supported for DynamoDB .Only Amazon EFS file system backups can be transitioned to cold storage.
+*Note: Currently cold storage isn't supported for DynamoDB.
+Only Amazon EFS file system backups can be transitioned to cold storage.
 However, you should configure it anyway.*